-What are Cross-Sector Technologies?
+What Are Cross-Sector Technologies?

 A significant number of energy and emissions reduction challenges are common across all industrial subsectors.
-For example, all industrial subsectors involve heating processes that have conventionally required fossil fuel combustion, leading to significant direct greenhouse gas emissions (GHG), as well as wasted heat lost to the environment.
+For example, all industrial subsectors involve heating processes that have conventionally required fossil fuel combustion, leading to significant direct greenhouse gas emissions, as well as wasted heat lost to the environment.
 Similarly, nearly all industrial operations consume water and produce wastewater.
 Innovations in energy and water use represent significant opportunities to lower emissions and reduce manufacturing costs across the industrial sector.

-IEDO supports several research topics, based on the 2022 DOE Industrial Decarbonization Roadmap, where research, development, and demonstration (RD&D) can lead to energy and emissions reductions in both the short- and long-term across all industrial sectors.
+The U.S. Department of Energy (DOE) Industrial Efficiency and Decarbonization Office (IEDO) supports several research topics, based on the 2022 DOE Industrial Decarbonization Roadmap, where research, development, and demonstration (RD&D) can lead to energy and emissions reductions in both the short- and long-term across all industrial sectors.
 Research topics include decarbonization of process heating, low-carbon fuels and feedstocks, water and energy, and energy efficiency.

-Why is RD&D of Cross-Sector Technologies Important?
+Why Is RD&D of Cross-Sector Technologies Important?

 RD&D of cross-cutting topics such as decarbonization of process heating, use of low carbon fuels, feedstocks, and energy sources, and energy efficiency creates opportunities to unlock energy savings and reduce emissions in many industrial sectors.

-Each of these topics has the potential to provide significant scope 3 greenhouse gas emission reductions, improvements in energy use across all industrial subsectors, and deliver near-term and future reductions as technologies develop and the greenhouse gas intensity of the electrical grid decreases.
+Each of these topics has the potential to provide significant scope for greenhouse gas emission reductions, improvements in energy use across all industrial subsectors, and deliver near-term and future reductions as technologies develop and the greenhouse gas intensity of the electrical grid decreases.